-Making the right judgement calls on data strategy is something that all data leaders have to face.
-Whether it’s at investment banks in Europe, information vendors in the USA or wealth managers in the UK, we know how important it is to reduce the risk of bad data across the organisation.
+Making the right judgement calls on data strategy is something that all data leaders have to face, knowing the importance of reducing the risk of bad data across the organisation.

-In this blog we go deeper into those priorities and delve deeper into the main points that our clients are considering when evaluating how to address the challenge of data risk.
+In this blog, we delve deeper into the main points that our clients are considering when evaluating how to address the challenge of data risk.

 Getting started: easy integration is the key

-Is the vendor able to integrate with your technology stack and any other vendors you have already in place?
-Can they integrate with the major IT institutional firms like Informatica, IBM and Precisely, as well as governance, catalog and lineage specialists such as Alation, Collibra, Solidatus and Manta?
+In the same way, can your data management technology integrate with your technology stack and any other vendors you have already in place?
+Can it integrate with the major IT institutional firms like Informatica, IBM and Precisely, as well as governance, catalog and lineage specialists such as Alation, Collibra, Solidatus and Manta?
 If you’re putting together a list of must-haves, this has got to be near the top.
 Nobody wants to have to rip out an entire technology stack just to accommodate a new data management programme.
-API connectivity, interoperability and an agile development strategy are three things that sit nicely in the trait of compatability.
+API connectivity, interoperability and an agile development strategy are three things that sit nicely in the trait of compatability and composability.

 Speed of results – build the business case rapidly and intuitively